homologay/bored-algebra/README.md

 ## Status

-* not much so far
-* current work is on abstractions and polynomial arithmetic
+* current work is on abstractions and polynomials